 The study area included the Hahndorf Township, the existing Verdun Interchange (towards the north-west of the Hahndorf Township) and the existing Mount-Barker Interchange (towards the south-east of the Hahndorf Township).

-The Department has completed the initial Hahndorf Township Strategic Traffic Planning Study.
-Outcomes and ideas from the planning study to improve traffic safety, connectivity and liveability in and around Hahndorf are now out for public consultation until 7 June 2021..
+The Department has now completed the initial Hahndorf Township Strategic Traffic Planning Study.
+The options and ideas identified by the study to improve traffic safety, connectivity, and liveability in and around Hahndorf are now out for public consultation until 7 June 2021.

 Improving safety, access and connectivity will support Hahndorf to remain a thriving Adelaide Hills community and one of South Australia’s most loved tourism destinations.